Pool and Camborne Gallery, I was in Cornwall for Easter 2012 and I spent Good Friday enjoying the sun and wandering

 The patent was issued in September 1831, production started in Tuckingmill soon afterwards.
 The site on Pendarves Street was formally a foundry, it was purchased and rebuilt in 1910 when the company expanded.
 This simple invention revolutionised the use of explosives underground.
 The fuse was safe to use burning at a rate of 30 seconds per foot, this was the first time the miners had a reliable way of setting off charges.

 An image of the Bickford’s Fuse Works, the facing wall is most impressive.

-A view across Morrison’s Supermarket carpark looking towards Taylor’s Shaft Pumping Engine House of East Pool and Agar Mine.
+A view across Morrison’s Supermarket carpark.
+This is looking towards Taylor’s Shaft Pumping Engine House of East Pool and Agar Mine.

 More information about the local Camborne Area can be found by following this link: www.cambornemap.org